-Alaska is the largest state by land area, and has one of the most diverse amount of mammals Bats are found in most parts of North America, and Alaska has areas with plenty of food and a conducive living environment.
+Alaska is the largest state by land area and has one of the most diverse quantities of animals.
+Bats are found in most parts of North America, and Alaska has areas with plenty of food and a conducive living environment.

 The little brown bats are the most common bat in Alaska.
-They are found in most parts of the state, and have a long lifespan of between 20 and 30 years.
+They are found in most parts of the state and have a long lifespan between 20 and 30 years.

-The little brown bat is the only bat found in the interior, and south-central Alaska.
-The other bat species are found in the southeast, although not in as large numbers as compared to that of the little brown bat.
+The little brown bat is the only bat found in the interior and south-central Alaska.
+The other bat species are found in the southeast, although not in as large numbers as those of the little brown bat.

 Where to Find Bats in Alaska?

 If you want to see bats in Alaska, here are some of the best places to see them.

 Glacier Bay National Park

 This beautiful area has a large amount of silver-haired bats.
 This region is suited for most bat species in Alaska, and the area has such a very supportive living environment for them to survive.

 The Glacier Bay National Park is a great habitat for bats to live, as they find enough food here.
 The area has a good climate for the bats to survive.
 There are several species of bats in Alaska, which occupy this ecological niche.